Innisbrook

 3. Discussions among my circle of friends tend to get heated when they involve:

-c. the relative fundraising merits of product sales vs. silent auctions
+c. the relative merits of product sales vs. event-based fundraisers

 4. The most dangerous item in my home is: